yyshu/sabahantourisms/README.md

 ---

+Title: Sabahan Tourism
-title: Sabahan Tourism is a Project that Managing all travel agency in Sabah
+description: Project that Managing all travel agency in Sabah as a centralised tourist management.
-description: Precision colors for machines and people
-author: Ethan Schoonover
+author: Shuaib Chantando
-tags: test, testing, test123
-colors: light yellow
-created:  2011 Mar 15
-modified: 2011 Apr 16
+created:  2017 Aug 3

 ---